31g33k0/GPS-userfinder/README.md

 ## Installation :

 1. Clone the repository
-2. Install the requirements using `pip install -r requirements.txt`
+2. Install the requirements using `pip install -r requirements.txt` TODO : add a requirements.txt
 3. Run the script using `python3 main.py`

 ## Usage :